pmd/pmd/docs/pages/pmd/devdocs/pull_requests.md

 We ask, to create every pull request against master, to make it easier to contribute.
 But if a pull request is intended to fix a bug in an older version of PMD, then we need to backport this pull request.

-For older versions, we have maintenance branches, like `pmd/5.8.x`.

-**TODO:**

-*   create maintenance branch, if needed
+#### Creating a maintenance branch

+For older versions, we use maintenance branches, like `pmd/5.8.x`.
+If there is no maintenance branch for the specific version, then we'll have to create it first.
+Let's say, we want a maintenance branch for PMD version 5.8.0, so that we can create a bugfix release 5.8.1.

+1. We'll simply create a new branch off of the release tag:

+    ```
+    git branch pmd/5.8.x pmd_releases/5.8.0 && git checkout pmd/5.8.x
+    ```

+2. Now we'll need to adjust the version, since it's currently the same as the release version.
+    We'll change the version to the next patch version: "5.8.1-SNAPSHOT".

+    ```
+    ./mvnw versions:set -DnewVersion=5.8.1-SNAPSHOT
+    git add pom.xml \*/pom.xml
+    git commit -m "prepare next version 5.8.1-SNAPSHOT"
+    ```

+#### Merging the PR

+1. As above: Review the PR

+2. Fetch the PR and rebase it onto the maintenance branch:

+    ```
+    git fetch origin pull/124/head:pr-124 && git checkout pr-124     # creates a new temporary branch
-*   create temp branch, pull in pr, git rebase master --onto pmd/5.8.x
+    git rebase master --onto pmd/5.8.x
-*   continue with step 3 above (update release notes)
+    ./mvnw clean verify                                # make sure, everything works after the rebase
+    ```

+    {%include note.html content="You might need to fix conflicts / backport the commits for the older PMD version." %}

+3. Update the release notes.
+See above for details.

+4. Now merge the pull request into the maintenance branch:

+    ```
+    git checkout pmd/5.8.x
+    git merge --no-ff pr-124
+    ```

+5. Just to be sure, run the complete build again: `./mvnw clean verify`.

+6. If the build was successful, you are ready to push:

+    ```
+    git push origin pmd/5.8.x
+    ```

+7. Since we have rebased the pull request, it won't appear as merged on github.
+    You need to manually close the pull request.
+Leave a comment, that it has been rebased onto the maintenance branch.

+#### Merging into master

+Now the PR has been merged into the maintenance branch, but it is missing in any later version of PMD.
+Therefore, we merge first into the next minor version maintenance branch (if existing):

+    git checkout pmd/5.9.x
+    git merge pmd/5.8.x

+After that, we merge the changes into the master branch:

+    git checkout master
+    git merge pmd/5.9.x

-*   merge the maintenance branch into the next higher branch and eventually into master
+{%include note.html content="This ensures, that every change on the maintenance branch eventually ends up in the master branch and therefore in any future version of PMD.<br>
+The downside is however, that there are inevitable merge conflicts for the maven `pom.xml` files, since every branch changed the version number differently.<br>
+We could avoid this by merging only the temporary branch \"pr-124\" into each maintenance branch and eventually into master, with the risk of missing single commits in a maintenance branch, that have been done outside the temporary branch." %}

+#### Merging vs. Cherry-Picking

-Note: not using cherry-picking, so that each fix is represented by a single commit.
-Cherry-picking would duplicate the commit and you can't see in the log, on which branches the fix has been made (e.g. gitk and github show the branches, on which the specific commit is contained).
+We are not using cherry-picking, so that each fix is represented by a single commit.
+Cherry-picking would duplicate the commit and you can't see in the log, on which branches the fix has been integrated (e.g. gitk and github show the branches, from which the specific commit is reachable).

 The downside is a more complex history - the maintenance branches and master branch are "connected" and not separate.

-Note: merging maintenance branches after a release will produce merge conflicts in `pom.xml` files.